 - Resist the temptation to reach for items that fall when driving

-By following all of these tips, you’ll eliminate any distractions that could get you into a car accident and you’ll have better focus on the road.
+By following these tips, you’ll be able to focus on the road and eliminate distractions that could get you into a car accident.

 Don’t Drive Buzzed

 However, despite knowing these dangers, many people still choose to get behind the wheel after a few drinks.
-But, one should avoid driving after drinking any amount of alcohol, as not only does alcohol impair your judgment, but it also slows down your reaction time.
+Driving after drinking any amount of alcohol can impair your judgment and slow down your reaction time.